iansmith239/udacity-capstone-project/README.md

 # Udacity Cloud DevOps Engineer Nanodegree Capstone Project

-A nice looking web application that provides a link to the Udacity website for visitors.
-It's purpose is to run as apart of a CI/CD pipeline as a demonstration of what I've learned in the Udacity Nanodegree program.
+A web application that provides a link to the Udacity website for visitors.
+It's an example of a CI/CD pipeline to demonstrate what I've learned in my Udacity nanodegree program.

 ## NPM Scripts